First measurements with a new $\beta$-electron detector for spectral shape studies: Introduction

-Amongst all the factors that $K(Z, W)$ comprises, the weak magnetism form factors are of especial interest in studies of the properties of the weak interaction and the search for non-standard model components.
+Amongst all the factors that comprises $K(Z, W)$, the weak magnetism form factors are of particular interest in studies of the properties of the weak interaction and the search for non-Standard Model contributions.
 For example, if the scalar and tensor coupling constants lie outside the Standard Model values, then it would be reflected in the $\beta$ spectrum by means of the so-called Fierz interference term.
-For a review of $\beta$-shape studies related to fundamental properties of the weak interaction and search for non-standard model components see~\cite{Severijns_2014,GONZALEZALONSO2019165}.
-Some recent examples of the search for exotic tensor contributions to the weak magnetism correction in Gamow-Teller (GT) $\beta$ decays are the investigation of the $\beta$ spectra of $^{6}$He and $^{20}$F by implanting these ions on CsI(Na) or NaI(Tl) crystals~\cite{6He_beta}, the study of the $\beta$ spectrum of $^{45}$Ca with a combination of a magnetic spectrometer and silicon detectors~\cite{Nab_45Ca} and the measurement of the $\beta$ spectrum of $^{114}$In with a plastic scintillator combined with a multi-wire drift chamber~\cite{MiniBETA_2022}.
+For a review of $\beta$-shape studies related to fundamental properties of the weak interaction and the search for non-standard model components see~\cite{Severijns_2014,GONZALEZALONSO2019165}.
+Some recent examples of the search for exotic tensor contributions to the weak magnetism correction in Gamow-Teller (GT) $\beta$ decays are the investigation of the $\beta$ spectra of $^{6}$He and $^{20}$F by implanting these ions in CsI(Na) or NaI(Tl) crystals~\cite{6He_beta}, the study of the $\beta$ spectrum of $^{45}$Ca with a combination of a magnetic spectrometer and silicon detectors~\cite{Nab_45Ca} and the measurement of the $\beta$ spectrum of $^{114}$In with a plastic scintillator combined with a multi-wire drift chamber~\cite{MiniBETA_2022}.
+These studies require a precision in the measurement of the $\beta$-spectrum shape at the level of 0.1\%, which is beyond the scope of this work.